Administration order

 Collection order

-This is used for arrears on a Magistrates court fine and it should include the amount of the fine, what the payment terms are, where to pay and how to contact the
+A court order you may get if you have missed payments to a Magistrates court fine.
+It should include the amount of the fine, what the payment terms are, where to pay and how to contact the fines officer.

 Collections process